lkhollman/CppND-Capstone-Snake-Game/README.md

 ## Basic Build Instructions

 1. Clone this repo.
+1. DELETE build directory from project
-2. Make a build directory in the top level directory: `mkdir build && cd build`
+2. Make a new build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
+    3a.
+If you get the following error:
+        "Target "SnakeGame" links to item "-L/usr/lib/x86_64-linux-gnu -lSDL2 which has leading or trailing whitespace.
+This is now an error according to policy CMP0004."

+        Type the following at the prompt:
+        > sudo vim '/usr/lib/x86_64-linux-gnu/cmake/SDL2/sdl2-config.cmake'

+        or navigate to your sdl2-config.cmake file and edit with the following: find "-ISDL2 " at the end of the file and delete the trailing space.
 4. Run it: `./SnakeGame`.

 ## Requirements.
 Specifications and Line numbers of each requirement implemented.

 ##      Loops, Functions, I/O
-1. This project demonstrates an understanding of C++ functions and control structures Line #
+1. This project demonstrates an understanding of C++ functions and control structures. controller.cpp |  Lines: 6-10, 13-42 game.cpp       |  Lines: 13-55, 58-71, 73-90
+    main.cpp       |  Lines: 6-22
+    renderer.cpp   |  Lines: 53-88, 90-93
+    snake.cpp      |  Lines: 5-22, 27-51, 63-81, 83, 92-102

 2. This project reads data from a file and processes the data, or the program writes data to a      file.  (call an outside image for a background)
+    ---------- NOT AT THIS TIME ---------- if i add this it's going to change all my line numbers

-3. This project accepts user input and processes the input.
+3. This project accepts user input and processes the input. controller.cpp |  Lines: 6-10, 13-42
-    Line #
+    game.cpp       |  Lines: 28 (calling controller.cpp)

 ##      Object Oriented Programming
-4. This project uses Object Oriented Programming techniques.
+4. This project uses Object Oriented Programming techniques. controller.h   |  Lines: 6-13 (class definition) controller.cpp |  Lines: 6-10, 13-42 (class methods)
-    Line #
+    game.h         |  Lines:
+    game.cpp       |  Lines:
+    main.cpp       |  Lines:
+    rederer.cpp    |  Lines:
+    renderer.h     |  Lines:
+    snake.cpp      |  Lines:
+    snake.h        |  Lines:

 5. Classes use appropriate access specifiers for class members.